-Directly heated dual diodes are older in design, physically larger, and have 4 pins versus 5 and use 5V heaters versus 6,3 compared to Indirectly heater rectifiers.
+Directly heated diodes are older in design, physically larger, and have 4 pins versus 5 and use 5V heaters versus 6,3.

 PINOUT: 2-8 is heater 5,0 V AC.
-Pin 8 (or 2) is also cathode.
+Pin 8 (or2) is also cathode.
 Pins 4 and 6 are two anodes.
+Other pins - even if existing - are not connected.
 To test - just use a meter and check resistance in ohms between the pins.
 IN A RECTIFIER THE ONLY TWO PINS WHICH SHOW ANY OHM READING AT ALL, ARE HEATER PINS.
 THE READING SHOULD BE IN SINGLE OHMS like 2 Ohm.

 Some people report back that the directly heated diodes sound better than their indirectly heated counterparts, but this hasn't been verified in any semi scientific way.
 Generally we expect the directly heated diodes to have up to 400% higher current capability as well as voltage max.
 It al depends on the DEMAND of our circuit.
 Some Lampizator tube stages demand only 2 mA in total, some can demand 40mA and more.
-Pacific DAC demand in total for 2 channels is 20-30 mA for SE or 40-50 mA for balanced version.
+Amber-3 DAC demand in total for 2 channels is 20 mA for the SE or 40 mA for the balanced version.